-The ARARs Academy consists of two 2-hour webinars and a 2-day in-class training and is recommended for RPMs with at least six months experience and may have assisted other RPMs with Superfund sites or now are preparing to take the lead on Superfund sites.
+The ARARs Academy consists of three 4-hour webinars and a 1.5-day in-class training and is recommended for RPMs with at least six months experience and may have assisted other RPMs with Superfund sites or now are preparing to take the lead on Superfund sites.
 The ARARs Academy may also be a good review for more experienced RPMs.
 In addition, the ARARs Academy may also be valuable to EPA site attorneys, other Superfund staff, and State personnel supporting Superfund sites.
 THIS COURSE IS NOT OPEN TO ACADEMIA, CONSULTANTS, CONTRACTORS OR ANY PRIVATE ENTITIES.
 Superfund 101 and the Remedial Process course are prerequisites for attendees to participate in the ARARs Academy.